silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

 escaped physically unharmed enabled me to realize that there was no need to stay away from aircraft in the future.
 In fact, until I decided to pursue a career in information technology at the age of 19, my plan was to become a professional pilot.

+[^position]: Our position was about 200 meters from the point of impact, so probably 300 meters or
+    more from the actual mid-air crash.

+[^vmc]: In aviation, visual meteorological conditions (or VMC) is an aviation flight category in
+    which visual flight rules (VFR) flight is permitted—that is, conditions in which pilots have sufficient visibility to fly the aircraft maintaining visual separation from terrain and other aircraft.